Towards Robust ResNet: A Small Step but A Giant Leap: Background and Notations

-Turning to the dynamical systems view, a partial differential equation (PDE) can characterize the motion of particles \cite{atkinson2008introduction,ascher2008numerical}.
-Motivated by this viewpoint, we can characterize the feature transformations in DNN as a system of the first-order PDE, which can be formulated as:

-\begin{definition} Feature transformations in DNN can be characterized as the first-order partial differential equation (PDE):
+Let us now consider the dynamical systems perspective: A PDE can characterize the motion of particles~\cite{ascher2008numerical,atkinson2008introduction}.
+This motivates us to characterize the feature transformations in a DNN as a system of first-order PDEs: \begin{definition} The feature transformations in a DNN can be characterized by a first-order PDE $f: T \times X \rightarrow \mathbb{R}^d$ where $T \subseteq \mathbb{R}^+\cup \{0\}$ and $X \subseteq \mathbb{R}^d$: